 If I am expected to explain my personal choices, my motherhood, my work for the Salvation Army and my fondness for the Grateful Dead or Rolling Stones, so are you.
 And you do not get a free ride just because you were born with bucks, just as the people who threw me out of the collective did not.
 I will ASK and EXPECT a reply to the pertinent question: How can someone live off their wealthy daddy's money and purport to be this big revolutionary?
 Do you see any contradiction here?

-As for not having children, it is a political decision I advocate based on the current state of global overpopulation and the rate at which H. sapiens is hurtling toward a major die-off due to the earth’s inability to sustain us in these numbers.
+Of course, there are plenty of political/feminist contradictions in my life too--and feminists like Twisty have wasted no time in pointing them out to me.
+For instance, in the thread in question, Twisty comments: As for not having children, it is a political decision I advocate based on the current state of global overpopulation and the rate at which H. sapiens is hurtling toward a major die-off due to the earth’s inability to sustain us in these numbers.
 The emotional fulfillment one seeks through reproduction can be found in countless other, less privilege-weilding ways.
 If reproduction is to be used to bolster a wobbly relationship, or to provide a sibling for the one you already have, or to create built-in caregivers for your old age, or to gift the world with your irreplacable genes, or to create an adorable mini-me to mold, or indeed for any purpose, it is an irresponsible act.

 As coincidence would have it, my daughter lives in the Texas Hill Country, right in Twisty's expensive backyard.
 I know how much the land is worth and how much it costs to live there.
 The gasoline expense ALONE can be staggering, since everything is miles and miles apart.
 Twisty used to tell us in her blog bio that she "divided her time between Austin and the Texas Hill Country"--but has since modified this statement.
 (She still calls herself a "gentleman farmer"--which I assume means she is still living part-time in the Hill Country.)
 I have to ask--what about all that gasoline?
 What about maintaining two residences?
 Is that good for the earth and the beleaguered H. sapiens?
 Why is it politically acceptable to have two residences (that one must travel back and forth to, in vehicles that require oodles of gasoline)--but not two children?
 I figure, as far as the environment goes, it's probably a wash.
 But see: land-owning is a given, having children is something the low-classes do.
 (Except when it's your own family, and you can call yourself an aunt.)